nate-fidalgo/MathComputations/Partitions.md

-# Computating Partitions of a Number
+# Computing Partitions of a Number
 This repo is meant for holding neat mathematical computer computations

 <br>